bonitasoft/bonita-cloud-doc/md/Service_Level_Agreement_Service_Availability.md

 </div>

 Where:
-* Uptime is the number of minutes the runtime is available
+* Uptime is the number of minutes the runtime is available.
-* Downtime is number of minutes in each month the runtime is not available (see service availability exclusions)
+* Downtime is number of minutes in each month the runtime is not available (see service availability exclusions).
-* Total available time is number of minutes available in a given billing month (31 days: 44 640 minutes, 30 days: 43200 minutes, 29 days: 41760 minutes and 28 days: 40320 minutes)
+* Total available time is number of minutes available in a given billing month (31 days: 44 640 minutes, 30 days: 43200 minutes, 29 days: 41760 minutes and 28 days: 40320 minutes).

 ## Service availability exclusions
 The service availability does not include downtime periods due to the following: